 1st Airman Tuskegee Airmen

-We are honored to welcome Earl Exum, Pratt & Whitney President, International Aero Engines AG at Pratt & Whitney, as Chairman of our Steering Committee, leading our efforts to create a world-class exhibit.
+The museum was honored to have Earl Exum, Pratt & Whitney President, International Aero Engines AG at Pratt & Whitney, as Chairman of our Steering Committee.
+Exum lead our efforts to create a world-class exhibit.
+In honor of his legacy, a plaque has been placed on the exhibit to serve as a lasting tribute to his contributions.